koding/kdlearn/guides/hello-world/java/index.md

 ## Implementation

-The first thing you need to do is to create a file called `Main.java` in your Koding VM and paste the bellow snippet into it.
+The first thing you need to do is to create a file called `HelloWorld.java` in your Koding VM and paste the bellow snippet into it.

 ```
-public class Main {
+public class HelloWorld {
     public static void main(String[] args) {
         System.out.println("Hello, World!");
     }